 - A major violation is a significant breach of the Code of Conduct that compromises public trust, damages the Town's reputation, disrupts governance, or results in legal, financial, or operational risks to the Town.
 These violations typically involve intentional, repeated, or grossly negligent actions.
-Examples of major violations include, but are not limited to: - Persistent or egregious unprofessional behavior toward staff, colleagues, or the public. - Engaging in actions that create substantial conflicts of interest or violate state or federal ethics-laws, including ethics laws. - Deliberately making false or misleading statements that undermine public trust or decision-making processes. - Conduct that disrupts public meetings in a manner that prevents the effective functioning of Town governance. - Misuse of Town resources, authority, or influence for personal gain or to harm others. - Criminal conduct.
+Examples of major violations include, but are not limited to: - Persistent or egregious unprofessional behavior toward staff, colleagues, or the public. - Engaging in actions that create substantial conflicts of interest or violate state or federal laws, including ethics laws. - Deliberately making false or misleading statements that undermine public trust or decision-making processes. - Conduct that disrupts public meetings in a manner that prevents the effective functioning of Town governance. - Misuse of Town resources, authority, or influence for personal gain or to harm others. - Criminal conduct. - If the Ad Hoc Committee believes the complaint may involve a major violation, they shall direct the Town Attorney to engage outside legal counsel to conduct an investigation.